IBM-ICP4D/Install_Precheck_CPD_v3/README.md

 	--phase=[pre_ocp|post_ocp|pre_cpd]                       To specify installation type

 	--host_type=[core|worker|master|bastion]                 To specify nodes to check (Default is bastion).
-	The valid arguments to --host_type are the names of the groupings of nodes listed in hosts_openshift
+	                                                         The valid arguments to --host_type are the names of the groupings of nodes listed in hosts_openshift.

 	--ocp_ver=[311]                               	 	 To specify openshift version (Default is 4.3).
 								 This option should be used if ocp version is 3.11